FullExpression/confusion-matrix/projects/confusion-matrix/README.md

 ## 👨‍🏫 Examples

-You can see visually how the library looks like as well different configurations [here](https://fe-confusion-matrix.web.app/).
+In the library [official website](https://fe-confusion-matrix.web.app/), there is a [confusion matrix editor](https://fe-confusion-matrix.web.app/editor) which uses this library there.

-In [here](https://github.com/FullExpression/confusion-matrix/tree/master/projects/web-app) you can find the source code of the example shown before.
+Also, [here](https://github.com/FullExpression/confusion-matrix/tree/master/projects/web-app) you can check the official website source code and you can find the editor component which implements the library [here](https://fe-confusion-matrix.web.app/#/editor).

 ## 🔨 How to install